tmonjalo/choose/README.md

 If you don't want it tampers your TTY with alternative settings and special characters, use _-nav_ options (numerated mode with arrow and keep verbose).
 It disables all "advanced" features.

+The environment variables _INDENT_ and _ARROW_ allow to customize line prefix.

 Example
 -------